Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 <img width="978" alt="Screenshot 2025-06-09 at 11 12 52 AM" src="https://github.com/user-attachments/assets/f149510d-b18a-487e-9afa-59934edb4382" />

 Insight: The chart visualizes which industries have attracted the most capital.
-Sectors like FinTech, HealthTech, and EdTech often appear at the top, highlighting investor confidence and market demand.
+Sectors like  HealthTech, E-commerce and Saas often appear at the top, highlighting investor confidence and market demand.

 ---
 ### 5. Startups Founded per Year